lostintransaction/lostintransaction.github.io/_src/posts/2014-03-07-verifying-andreas-s-dorian-nakamoto-fundraiser-message.md

-Today, Andreas M. Antonopoulos, Chief Security Officer of Blockchain.info, started a [fundraiser][reddit] for Dorian Nakamoto, the guy who's being harassed by the media due to Newsweek's article about Satoshi Nakamoto.
+Today, Andreas M. Antonopoulos, Chief Security Officer of Blockchain.info, started a [fundraiser][reddit] for Dorian Nakamoto, the guy who's being harassed by the media due to Newsweek's recent article about Satoshi Nakamoto.
 To prove that the message is not fake, Andreas [signed the message][pastebin] with his public key.
 Since I've [recently been playing with digital signatures][sigs], this seemed like a great chance to explore some more.
 Let's try to to verify the message.

 [reddit]: http://www.reddit.com/r/Bitcoin/comments/1ztjmg/andreas_im_fundraising_for_dorian_nakamoto/ "Dorian fundraiser message on Reddit"
 [pastebin]: http://pastebin.com/4MHvpaeN "Dorian fundraiser message on Pastebin"